ShawnXxy/AzMySQL-Connectivity-Checker/README.md

     - Click on the green button named 'Clone or download'
     - Select 'Download ZIP'

-1. Copy the 'SQL-Connectivity-Checker-master.zip' file to the machine you need to run tests from.
+1. Copy the downloaded zip file to the machine you need to run tests from.

 1. Extract all the files into a folder.